Wayne County License Hearing Guide

 What It Is

-- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show that there was reasonable suspicion to stop you, probable cause to arrest you for DUI, and that you either had a BAC of 0.08% or higher or refused to submit to testing.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it is more likely than not that you were driving while impaired, not "beyond a reasonable doubt."

 How to Prepare